AXERA-TECH/bevformer/bevformer_onnx_export/README.md

 - **Tensor Layout Adjustment**: Adjusts tensor layouts and dimensions for efficient inference on AXERA hardware
 - **Output Naming**: Ensures all intermediate outputs are properly named and accessible for quantization

 **Note**: The exported ONNX model has been specifically prepared for AXERA NPU deployment.
-All shapes are static, making it suitable for quantization and conversion to AXModel format using AXERA tools (e.g., Pulsar2).
+All shapes are static, making it suitable for quantization and conversion to AXModel format using AXERA tools.

 ## Extract Data for Quantization